 Hi.
 I'm Kim.

 My work begins with patience.
-I don’t chase animals for the shot.
-I don’t crowd, corner, bait, or force a dramatic moment.
-If my presence changes their behavior, I’ve gone too far.
+I don't corner, bait, or force a dramatic moment.
+If my presence changes an animal's behavior, I've gone too far.
+I'd rather lose the image than intrude on the animal in front of me.

 The land matters.